BasicPrimitives/javascript/samples/ItemTemplates.md

 ```

 ## Configuration Classes
 When we define node templates we can define Content Template, Cursor Template and Highlight Templates in one configuration object.
 This make sense since if we decide to customize cursor or highlight templates most likely we are going to make them item template specific.
 At the same time control does not require all 3 of them to be defined.
-If cursor or highlight templates properties are not set in template configuration object then control uses internal default template for all of them them.
-Generally all 3 templates can be set to null, so default templates are gonna be used by control.
+If cursor or highlight templates properties are not set in template configuration object then control uses internal default template for all of them.
+Generally all 3 templates can be set to null, so default templates are going to be used by control.
 See template configuration properties in the following classes:

 * `primitives.orgdiagram.ItemConfig`
 * `primitives.famdiagram.Config`